LENTEN STUDY 2019: We No Longer Crucify, We Classify!

-Chat and Chow will meet next at 5:30 pm on Friday, May 11 at Red Bowl Asian Restaurant in Alamance Crossing.
+Chat and Chow will meet next at Red Bowl Asian Bistro in Alamance Crossing of Burlington at 5:30 pm on Friday, April 12.
 Please sign up on the insert if you plan to attend.
-If you sign up and end up not being able to come, please let the church office know.
-See Margaret
+If you sign up and find you cannot make it, please be sure to cancel your reservation.
+See Margaret McTaggart with any questions.

 ONLINE GIVING IS AVAILABLE!
 Click or scan the QR Code on the top right of our website, eloncommunitychurch.org.
 Or look for the QR Code in the bulletin, Torch and other various church publications!
 From here you can use a credit card to fulfill pledge obligations or donate to various other funds.

 Music Ministry Endowment Fund: Every week ECC is richly blessed with music as an important aspect of our worship.
 To augment the budgeted funds for these efforts your Music Committee has newly established a Music Ministry Endowment Fund.
 Your support of this fund may be to: General Needs, Guest Musicians, Choir Soloists, Music Camp, Hand Bell Maintenance, Organ Maintenance, Piano Maintenance, Other ___________.
 This Endowment Fund is an excellent channel for your expression of love at a time of memorial giving or to honor someone.
 It provides for beauty long after flowers will have faded.
 If your heart sings a melody after worship services may it inspire you to remember this newly created way for gift giving and sharing in the splendor of our music.